antonmry/galiglobal/src/jbake/content/about.md

 * [Oracle Communications WebRTC Session Controller](http://www.oracle.com/us/products/applications/communications/web-rtc-session-controller/overview/index.html)
 * [Oracle Communication Evolved Application Server](https://www.oracle.com/industries/communications/evolved-application-server/index.html)

-I am also interesting in some cool Open Source projects like [Mobicents](http://www.mobicents.org/) and I usually participate as speaker at developer conferences, such as SpringIO, Geecon or TADSummit.
+I am also interesting in some cool Open Source projects and I like to participate as speaker at developer conferences, such as SpringIO, Geecon or TADSummit when I have the opportunity.

-More information about me is available in [my Linkedin profile](http://bit.ly/antonmry-linkedin) or using the [contact page](/Contact-Subscribe.html).
+More information about me is available in [my Linkedin profile](http://bit.ly/antonmry-linkedin) or you can contact me at galiglobal@galiglobal.com.

+If you want to follow the blog, the easiest way is RSS using [this link](/feed.xml) and your favorite app, as for example, [feedly](http://cloud.feedly.com/#subscription%2Ffeed%2Fhttp%3A%2F%2Fhttps%3A%2F%2Fantonmry.github.com%2Ffeed.xml).

 | Oracle ACE Associate | Oracle Certified Specialist | Oracle Partner Network Certified Specialist |
 | :------------ | :-------------: | -------------: |